-Small Employers Urged to Apply for Matching MIWISH Grants of Up to $5,000
+Small employers encouraged to apply for matching MIWISH grants of up to $5,000

-“We are encouraging employers to step up workplace safety and health,” said MIOSHA Director Bart Pickelman.
-“With a total of $250,000 available from MIOSHA, we’re pleased to partner with employers who want to expand their safety and health programs.”
+“We are encouraging employers to take extra measures to improve workplace safety and health,” said MIOSHA Director Bart Pickelman.
+“With a total of $250,000 available from MIOSHA, we’re pleased to partner with employers who want to expand their programs to further prevent injuries for their employees.”

-To qualify for the MIWISH grant program, an employer must meet the following conditions:
+To qualify for the MIWISH grant program, eligible employers must have:

-- A qualified safety professional or safety committee must have conducted a site-specific evaluation justifying the equipment purchase.
+- A qualified safety professional or safety committee conduct a site-specific evaluation justifying the equipment purchase.

-- The employer must have the knowledge and experience to complete the project and must be committed to its implementation.
+- Knowledge and experience to complete the project and commitment to implementation.

-- The employer must be able to match the grant money awarded and all estimated project costs must be covered.
+- Match dollars for the grant money awarded and cover all estimated project costs.

 Some equipment examples include:

-For more information about the MIWISH grant program and how to apply, please visit www.michigan.gov/mioshagrants, or contact MIOSHA’s Consultation Education and Training grant administrator at (517) 284-7811.
+For more information about the MIWISH grant program and how to apply, visit www.michigan.gov/mioshagrants, or contact MIOSHA’s Consultation Education and Training grant administrator at 517-284-7811.